Prof James Pattison - Personal details

 James Pattison is Professor of Politics at the University of Manchester.
 His work focuses on the ethical issues surrounding conflict, at the intersection between political philosophy and International Relations.
 Pattison has written two books (both with Oxford University Press) and published over 20 journal articles since 2007, including in the British Journal of Political Scienc, Ethics & International Affairs, European Journal of International Relations, International Theory, Journal of Political Philosophy, and Review of International Studies.
 He currently co-edits a book series on War, Conflict, and Ethics (with Michal Gross) for Routledge.
 Pattison’s CV can be downloaded here.

-His research interests currently lie in three related areas: (i) humanitarian intervention and the responsibility to protect (R2P); (ii) the use of private military and security companies, and (iii) Just War Theory and the alternatives to war.
+His research interests currently lie in three related areas: (1) Just War Theory and the alternatives to war; (2) humanitarian intervention and the responsibility to protect (R2P); and (3) the use of private military and security companies.

-On (ii): His second monograph is on the ethical issues surrounding the use of private military and security companies, The Morality of Private War: The Challenge of Private Military and Security Companies (forthcoming with Oxford University Press in 2014).
+On (3): His second book, The Morality of Private War: The Challenge of Private Military and Security Companies (Oxford: Oxford University Press, 2014) considers in detail the ethical problems raised by the privatisation of war.
 This was based on research carried during an ESRC-funded project, "The Morality of Private War", 2010-2012 (RES-000-22-4042).
-This has recently been awarded 'Outstanding' (the highest possible grade) in the End of Award Assessment.
+This was awarded 'Outstanding' (the highest possible grade) in the End of Award Assessment.